Skip to main content

 • Leverages existing, planned and potential future BART improvements and connections (example: Silicon Valley BART Extension and Valley Link)

-Regional Rail in the crossing:
+Standard-gauge (Regional Rail) in the crossing:

 Benefits

-BART in the crossing:
+Broad-gauge (BART) in the crossing:

 Benefits